seek-oss/aec/docs/ec2.md

     terminate           Terminate EC2 instances by name.
 ```

-To launch a t2.medium instance named `lady gaga` with a 50gb EBS volume, with other settings read from the config file
+Launch a t2.medium instance named `lady gaga` with a 50gb EBS volume, with other settings read from the config file:

 ```
 aec ec2 launch "lady gaga" ubuntu1804 --instance-type t2.medium --volume-size 50
 ```

-Stop the instance
+Stop the instance:

 ```
 aec ec2 stop "lady gaga"
 ```

 By default, commands will use the default profile as specified in the config file.
-To list ec2 instances using the non-default config `us`
+To list ec2 instances using the non-default config `us`:

 ```
 aec ec2 describe --config us